-Do we receive less radiation when ther are more cell phone masts everywhere?
+Do we receive less radiation when there are more cell phone masts everywhere?

-Also, your mobile phone will have better signal and you will be receive less radiation when talk on the phone.
+Also, your mobile phone will have better signal and you will receive less radiation when talking on the phone.

-However, in that case, you will also have greater chances to be close to cell phone mast, which means that you might receive greater cumulative amount of radiation as mobile phone masts emit wireless signal 24 hours a day.
+However, in that case you will also be more likely to be close to these cell phone masts, which means that you might receive a greater cumulative amount of radiation as mobile phone masts emit wireless signals 24 hours a day.

-Are the ones tha place a cell phone mast on their roof the only ones to blame for the high levels of radiation in a neighborhood?
+Are those who place a cell phone masts on their roof the only ones to blame for the high levels of radiation in a neighborhood?

 The individual who installs an antenna on his roof:

 - receives a significant monthly fee from the telecommunication companies

 - receives a minimum amount of radiation, as most of the cell phone mast radiation is directed to the surrounding houses

 - limits the possibility to have a cell phone mast placed in a neighboring house, in which case he will be exposed to radiation and he will receive no payment in return.

 In our opinion, all of us who use the mobile phones are also responsible for cell phone mast emissions and not only the neighbor who managed to put the antenna on his roof.